Duncan Ferguson: Forest Green Rovers

 On 26 January 2023, Ferguson was appointed head coach of League One side Forest Green Rovers, his first managerial role of his career.

 Upon his appointment, Ferguson stated; "I'm really delighted to join FGR for the next step of my career, and I plan to be here for a while.
 We have a bit of a fight on our hands to stay up in League One and I am ready for the challenge."
 Dale Vince, Chairman of the club, commented: "We're all excited to welcome Duncan, he is someone I have admired from afar for a while.
 It's just fantastic to have the opportunity to work with him in this next phase of our journey toward the Championship."
 Ferguson did not win a game as manager until 26 March, when Forest Green beat second-placed Sheffield Wednesday 1–0.
 Forest Green were relegated to League Two on 15 April after a 5–1 home defeat to Barnsley.
 With four games remaining in the season, they became the first team in any EFL league to be relegated in the 2022–23 season.
 He left the club on 4 July 2023.
 During his 18 games in charge, Forest Green Rovers won once.

 Inverness Caledonian Thistle

 Ferguson was appointed manager of Scottish Championship club Inverness Caledonian Thistle on 26 September 2023; at the time of his appointment, the club was bottom of the league.

 Returning to Scottish football after an absence of 29 years, his first game as manager of Inverness Caledonian Thistle was on 30 September, a 3–2 away win against Arbroath.
 The club were relegated after a 5–3 aggregate defeat to Hamilton Academical.
 On 3 October 2024, Ferguson admitted to working with no salary to help the club through its financial crisis.
 On 23 October 2024, he was sacked after the club was put into administration the previous day.

 Personal life

 Family

 Ferguson is married to Janine Ferguson.
 The couple have three children.

-Ferguson's son Cameron is also a professional footballer who plays for Connah's Quay Nomads.
+Ferguson's son Cameron is also a professional footballer who has played for Connah's Quay Nomads.